 The top of this post is about our experience house sitting in Greece – If you are looking for house sitting opportunities in Greece please head to the bottom of this post!

-Greece was the final destination on our European house sitting road trip.
+Greece was the final destination on our European house-sitting road trip.

 We had started off in the UK, here we purchased a camper van and drove/ house sat through France, Spain, Italy, Croatia, Montenegro, Albania to Greece.

-We had 2 house sits locked in for Greece for 2 and a half months.
+We had 2 housesits locked in for Greece for 2 and a half months.
 The first was in a small seaside town called Porto Rafti and the second was in Athens – right under the Parthenon.

-Head to the bottom of this post for how to find house sitting jobs in Greece!
+Head to the bottom of this post for how to find house-sitting jobs in Greece!

 Getting to Our House Sitting Job in Athens

 Would we drive it the whole way back to the UK?
 Sell it for scrap?
 Luck out and sell it to other foreign campers?
 Leave it at the airport?

-However, on our way from our house sit in Montenegro to Greece, our camper van answered that question for us.
+However, on our way from our housesit in Montenegro to Greece, our camper van answered that question for us.

 We ended up selling it to a local mechanic, spending a weekend in Albania, and then catching a bus from Korce, Albania to Athens (this is actually a really cool story which I will write about at some point).

 Arriving to Our House Sit in Porto Rafti, Athens, Greece

 Due to the bus, we arrived at our house sit a day late at around 2:30am – which was no problem with the homeowner as we had been in touch throughout our car and bus troubles.

 It had been a very long and stressful 50 odd hours and we were knackered.

-We got up, made coffee and headed up stairs to the balcony.
-We were greeted by an amazing view over the ocean and local fishing harbour.
+We got up, made coffee, and headed upstairs to the balcony.
+We were greeted by an amazing view over the ocean and a local fishing harbor.

 As Greeks, they were very proud of their local food and had a huge list of foods, shops and even some local wine and honey for us to try.

 The little town of Porto Rafti is an old fishing village about 45 mins out from Athens.
-It has some great local restaurants serving up local fish, several bakeries, a local market and one of the best Gyros we have ever had!
+It has some great local restaurants serving up local fish, several bakeries, a local market, and one of the best Gyros we have ever had!

 Sometimes Things Don’t Always Go To Plan

 On this house sitting assignment the homeowners trip was cut short by around 2 weeks.
 They advised us they would be coming home for a few days, however, would be leaving again on another trip and the dates would remain the same.

-This had never happened to us before, but were happy for the homeowners to come back while we were looking after their home.
+This had never happened to us before but were happy for the homeowners to come back while we were looking after their home.